KU-SaitouLab/Murase2024/README.md

-# Codes used in Murase. et.al.
-XXXX, XXXX, XXXX.
+# Codes used in
+Murase, Y. et al. In vitro reconstitution of epigenetic reprogramming in the human germ line.
+Nature (2024) doi:10.1038/s41586-024-07526-6.
 ## 1. Haplotye phasing workflow v1.0
 ### Murase2024/hap_phasing/
 Shell scripts